Beta-et/pdf_to_word/README.md

         [Dev](https://t.me/Leviticus_98)

 #### Usage:
+> You'll need to have [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) installed on your system for the scripts to work

 > pdf_to_img.py will convert all PDFs stored in pdfs directory to images and store them in
         imgs directory